Deep Thoughts from Team Pearce:

 of Citizens

-Who Oppose the Pearce Recall
+Who Oppose the Pearce Recall.
+On

 October 24th, Tolman sent an email to the Republican precinct